This is a draft style guide, last modifed on 2020-08-30.

 NESFA Press has a house style, but it serves as a guide for editors, not a set of hard-and-fast rules.
 We do insist that editors have a reason for choosing to use another style, and ask that deviations from what is published here be for reasons other than ignorance or accident.

-When making typesetting, style, and spelling decisions, we refer to the CMS (Chicago Manual of Style) and the Merriam-Webster unabridged dictionary.
+When making typesetting, style, and spelling decisions, we refer to the CMS (Chicago Manual of Style) and the Merriam-Webster Unabridged dictionary.
+Online versions are OK too.

-The editor of a NESFA Press book is responsible for selecting the material to be included, acquiring the text in computer-readable form, proofing it, typesetting it, and providing camera-ready copy for the entire book.
-The editor is also responsible for all aspects of preparing the dustjacket for printing, including selecting and procuring the art to be used.
-There is help available on all of this, but it’s the editor’s responsibility to seek it.
-Other folks within NESFA normally handle contracts (working closely with the editor), pricing, and production (getting the book printed and shipped).
+We call the project leader for a book the honcho for that book.
+The honcho is also an editor, but there may be other editors helping out.
+The honcho of a NESFA Press book is responsible for selecting the material to be included, acquiring the text in computer-readable form, proofing it (potentially with the help of others), typesetting it, and providing camera-ready copy for the entire book.
+The honcho is also responsible for all aspects of preparing the dustjacket for printing, including selecting and procuring the art to be used.
+There is help available on all of this, but it is the honcho‘s responsibility to use that help to make it all happen.
+Other folks within NESFA normally handle contracts (working closely with the honcho), pricing, and production (getting the book printed and shipped).

 Overall, our prejudice is for typographic simplicity.
 In no case should any aspect of the typography of a NESFA Press book draw attention to itself and away from the text.
 Our books are for readers, so editorial choices should always favor presenting reading material legibly and economically.